The future of English

 - List the three foreign languages that you think are the most important for English speakers to learn.
 Be prepared to defend your choices.

 - More words than any other language

-- This does not count “agglutinative” languages such as Finnish, in which words can be stuck together in long strings of indefinite length, and therefore have an almost infinite number of words.
+- This does not count “agglutinative” languages, such as Finnish, in which words can be stuck together in long strings of indefinite length that, therefore have an almost infinite number of words.

 - Ruling class

 - William of Normandy’s defeat of Harold II at the Battle of Hastings, in 1066, heralded the end of Saxon England.
 English did not become the official language of the English Royal Court until the mid-1300s under the reign of Henry IV.

 - Most familiar terms from Buddhism and Hinduism are from the Sanskrit language.

 - One language dies out every 14 days